 Sigung Lai was thorough and precise in every movement, and his forms were a beauty to watch.
 “Every movement is a masterpiece” was derived from Sigung Lai's teaching.
 I developed systematic and penetrating observation, and was able to learn a kungfu set by merely watching it performed just a few times.

 On the other had, Sigung Ho emphasized combat application as well as kungfu principles.
-He told me that there was at least one counter, usually more, for every form of attack, and that “once you understood the first mile, you could travel hundreds of miles”, meaning that once you understood the underlying principles you could counter any attacks even though you might not have learn them before.
+He told me that there was at least one counter, usually more, for every form of attack, and that “once you understood the first mile, you could travel hundreds of miles”, meaning that once you understood the underlying principles you could counter any attacks even though you might not have learned them before.
 I spent interesting time asking him to show me counters to various complex attacks and learning important principles behind the moves.
 This enabled me to understand not only all the kungfu patterns I had learnt but also all the techniques of other schools and styles.

 We in Shaolin Wahnam are very fortunate to inherit the teachings of these two great grandmasters.
 Whenever we make a move, in kungfu as well as in everyday life, we ensure we are safe first.
 This is a legacy from Sigung Lai.
 After learning combat sequences 1 to 4, we are able to counter any strikes as well as be able to have a great variety of strikes ourselves This is a legacy from Sigung Ho.
 In whatever we do, our form is perfect and movement elegant.
 These are benefits from Sigung Lai's teaching.
 We have mental clarity in our actions, are not tired even after performing for a long time, and our actions are guided by philosophical ideals and practical benefits.
 These are from the teachings of Sigung Ho.